jo-cho/genre_classification/README.md

 ## These notebooks
 - see how to extract features from audio data (.wav)
 - analyze features
-- genre classification with three kinds of machine learning models
+- genre classification with three kinds of machine learning models: SVM, Random Forest and XGBoost
 - interpret the results

 ## What is different from other notebooks?